 Ways to save water in the garden

 - Fit a water butt – water your garden for free by collecting rainwater in a water butt.
 Each one holds up to 200 litres of water which you can use around your garden.
 Rainwater is rich in nutrients, so your plants will love it too.
-If you haven't got one, we’ll give you a discount on your water butt and tips on how to fit it.

 - Leave your lawn – lawns go brown in dry weather, but they soon bounce back after rainfall.
 So, they don’t need watering in between.
 However, you can retain the lawn’s moisture for longer by giving the roots some shade – try trimming your grass slightly longer during dry spells and leave the cuttings on the ground.